benwilhelm/yearup-2304--food-menu-planning/README.md

       - Workbook 4 page 3-8 for info about determining option selected
       - Workbook 4 page 1-5 for JS Objects
       - Workbook 4 page 2-11 for Arrays

+  - [ ] Remove any existing elements in the Member Display

+    - **Reference**
+      - Clearing options: Workbook 4 page 3-13

   - [ ] Create \<option> elements using the members that you've retrieved
     - **References**